LukeEmmet/molly-brown/README.md

   regexs and values are MIME types.
 If the path of a file which is about to be served matches one the regexs, the corresponding MIME type will be used instead of one inferred from the filename extension.
-* `DefaultLanguage`: If this option is set, it will be served as the `lang` parameter of the MIME type for all `text/gemini` content.
+* `DefaultLang`: If this option is set, it will be served as the `lang` parameter of the MIME type for all `text/gemini` content.

 ### Directory listings